 Money can’t buy you readers, but readers can

-Just head over to marketplaces like Fiverr, Odesk will lead me ***** visitors in just *** dollar.
+Just heading over to marketplaces like Fiverr, and Odesk will lead me to ***** visitors in just *** dollars.

 No more pain, but a lot to gain, isn’t it?

-But unfortunately, you should say you are buying nothing but some serious shits.
+But unfortunately, you should say you are buying nothing but some serious shit.

 Actually, those can not be called readers, they are just temporary visitors.